,

 Why are there two Falgun Amavasya dates in 2026?

-Because Amavasya timings depend on lunar calculations and local sunrise and moonset, consult a trusted regional Panchang or temple notice.
-This helps ensure correct timing for vrata, sankalpa, or tarpanam.
+Yes.
+Because Amavasya timings depend on lunar calculations and local conditions, the article recommends consulting a trusted regional Panchang or temple notice, especially for vrata, sankalpa, or tarpanam.